Drug Interactions between midazolam and Paracetamol

 Interactions between your drugs

-There were no interactions found in our database between midazolam and Paracetamol - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between midazolam and Paracetamol.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Midazolam is in the drug class benzodiazepines.